National team appearances in the Rugby World Cup: Debut of national teams

 26 nations have thus far qualified for the Rugby World Cup.
 From 1987 until 2011, each edition featured at least one new debuting country.
 The 2015 tournament was the first edition with no country making its debut.
 It simply featured the return of Uruguay after not qualifying for the 2007 and 2011 editions.
 The 2019 was the same, with Romania disqualified and replaced by Russia.

 Result of host nations

 The best result by hosts is champions, achieved by New Zealand in 1987 and 2011, and by South Africa in 1995.
 The worst result was by Wales in 1991 with only one win in pool play, although they did not host the final.
 The worst result by a country who hosted the final is held by England, being eliminated in the group stage in 2015.

 Results of defending champions

-New Zealand is the only nation to successfully defend the World Cup as defending champions in 2015.
+New Zealand and South Africa are the only nations to successfully defend the World Cup as defending champions in 2015 and 2023 respectively.
 Australia and England achieved runner up in 2003 and 2007, respectively.
 The worst results were by Australia in 1995 and South Africa in 2011, both exiting in the quarter-finals.